How is covid-19 affecting studying in Sweden?

 Keep up to date with what’s happening in Sweden

 So, as you know, there’s currently a temporary ban on all non-essential travel to Sweden due to Covid-19.
-This temporary ban was put in place on 19 March, and is set to last until 7 July (updated 25/6).
-And several Swedish missions abroad may be limited in their capacity to assist in the processing of residence permit applications within normal timeframes.
-This may change as the situation evolves, and as soon as we have more answers, we’ll update this information.
+This temporary ban was put in place on 19 March 2020.
+But on 2 July 2020, the Swedish government announced new exemptions to the non-EU travel ban.
+And the travel ban does not apply to those with a residence permit for studies in Sweden.
+But several Swedish missions abroad may still be limited in their capacity to assist in the processing of residence permit application within normal time frames.

 Currently studying at a Swedish university?